Book Review – KITCHEN by Banana Yoshimoto

-With the publication of Kitchen, the dazzling English-language debut that is still her best-loved book, the literary world realized that Yoshimoto was a young writer of enduring talent whose work has quickly earned a place among the best of contemporary Japanese literature.
+With the publication of Kitchen, the dazzling English-language debut that is still her best-loved book, the literary world realized that Banana Yoshimoto was a young writer of enduring talent whose work has quickly earned a place among the best of contemporary Japanese literature.

 Kitchen is an enchantingly original book that juxtaposes two tales about mothers, love, tragedy, and the power of the kitchen and home in the lives of a pair of free-spirited young women in contemporary Japan.
 Mikage, the heroine, is an orphan raised by her grandmother, who has passed away.
 Grieving, Mikage is taken in by her friend Yoichi and his mother (who is really his cross-dressing father) Eriko.
 As the three of them form an improvised family that soon weathers its own tragic losses, Yoshimoto spins a lovely, evocative tale with the kitchen and the comforts of home at its heart.

 In a whimsical style that recalls the early Marguerite Duras, “Kitchen” and its companion story, “Moonlight Shadow,” are elegant tales whose seeming simplicity is the ruse of a very special writer whose voice echoes in the mind and the soul.
-(Amazon)

 BOOK REVIEW

-My overriding response to Kitchen by Banana Yoshimoto is one of deep appreciation, but oddly I find it hard to explain precisely why.
+My overriding response to this title is one of deep appreciation, but oddly I find it hard to explain precisely why.
+What I do know, is why I am finding it hard to develop an objective argument for its quality.
+That is because Kitchen has easily identifiable weaknesses.

-What I do know, is why I am finding it hard to develop an objective argument for its quality – Kitchen has easily identifiable weaknesses.
-The dialogue in both Kitchen and Moonlight Shadow is at times twee/demotic and in a couple of instances just plain confusing – confusing because it seems in such stark contrast to a profound and moving reflection by the narrator immediately prior.
-It is like soaring powerfully into the sky onboard a hulking airplane and then experiencing intermittent turbulence or a drop in altitude.
+The dialogue in both Kitchen and Moonlight Shadow is at times twee/demotic.
+In a couple of instances, it is just plain confusing.
+It just seems in such stark contrast to a profound and moving reflection by the narrator immediately prior; as though you are soaring powerfully into the sky onboard a hulking aeroplane and then experiencing intermittent turbulence or a drop in altitude.

 Truly great people emit a light that warms the hearts of those around them.
 When that light has been put out, a heavy shadow of despair descends.